AndreaIglio/symfony_docker-compose/README.md

 2) then follow instructions below:

 cd symfony_docker_compose/app
-change .env.local to .env --> insert your mysql container User/Password/Host/Port/Db_name composer update cd ../   --> to enter in symfony_docker_compose
-docker exec -it php74-container(or the name you decided for your php container) bash
+copy .env.local and rename .env --> insert your mysql container User/Password/Host/Port/db_name/db_version composer update cd ../   --> to enter in symfony_docker_compose docker exec -it php74-container(or the name you decided for your php container) bash